-Download the text of this explanation as a pdf or Word document.
-You can also see the video story on youku and download the exercises as a pdf or Word document.
+Download the text of this explanation as a PDF or Word document.
+Download the exercises as a PDF or Word document.
 Here is a list of prepositions in academic English.
-And here is the text of the video story in pdf or Word format.
+And here is the text of the video story in PDF or Word format.
 All the videos have captions that you can view on YouTube.

 Prepositions are small words that show a relationship between one word and another word in English.
 They may not exist in another language, or they may be used differently.

 For example, we can say ‘The banana is in the bowl' in this picture, even though it is not actually in the bowl but is sitting on top of the other fruit.
 We can say ‘in the bowl' because we think of the banana as part of the whole collection of fruit, not as a separate item.